-Following Mohamed Salah’s quickest Champions League hat-trick of all-time, we look in detail at the Egyptian’s treble for Liverpool against Rangers plus the previous fastest UCL hat-tricks that Salah has now beaten.
+Mohamed Salah scored the quickest Champions League hat-trick of all-time for Liverpool against Rangers in 2022-23.
+We look in detail at the Egyptian’s historic treble plus the previous fastest UCL hat-tricks.

 Six Minutes, 12 Seconds

 Mohamed Salah’s hat-trick for Liverpool at Rangers on 12 October 2022 broke the record for the quickest hat-trick ever scored in the UEFA Champions League.
-The Reds’ striker took just six minutes and 12 seconds to score his treble at Ibrox, having only come on as a substitute seven minutes before his opening strike.
+The Egyptian forward took just six minutes and 12 seconds to score his treble at Ibrox, having only come on as a substitute seven minutes before his opening strike.

 Jürgen Klopp will have hoped for an impact from his star player, but a hat-trick would have been beyond even his wildest expectations.

-Salah’s three goals came from four shots and a cumulative xG of just 0.6, while he only had nine touches of the ball overall in his 22-minute appearance, with a third of his touches on the ball seeing the ball end up in the back of Allan McGregor’s net.
+Salah’s three goals came from four shots and a cumulative xG of just 0.6, while he only had nine touches of the ball overall in his 22-minute appearance, with a third of his touches seeing the ball end up in the back of Rangers goalkeeper Allan McGregor’s net.

 A remarkable statistic via OptaJoe was that Salah’s hat-trick was the most efficient of all 112 hat-tricks scored in the competition since 2003-04 (when such records began), with 33% of his ball touches ending as goals.

-Diogo Jota assisted all three of Salah’s goals for Liverpool in this match, the first time a player assisted a team-mate’s hat-trick in the UEFA Champions League since March 2012, when Franck Ribéry assisted three Mario Gomez strikes for Bayern Munich against Basel.
+Diogo Jota assisted all three of Salah’s goals for Liverpool at Ibrox, the first time a player assisted a team-mate’s hat-trick in the UEFA Champions League since March 2012, when Franck Ribéry assisted three Mario Gomez strikes for Bayern Munich against Basel.
 It was also the first time a Liverpool player assisted every goal for a team-mate’s hat-trick since Stan Collymore for Robbie Fowler versus Arsenal in December 1995.

 With Salah being a substitute in this game, it saw him become only the third ever Liverpool player to score a hat-trick as a sub in a game, after Steve Staunton versus Wigan Athletic in 1989 and Steven Gerrard against Napoli in 2010.